TensorSpeech/TensorFlowTTS/README.md

 <p>Real-Time State-of-the-art Speech Synthesis for Tensorflow 2
 </h2>

-:zany_face: TensorflowTTS provides real-time state-of-the-art speech synthesis architectures such as Tacotron-2-Tensorflow, Melgan-Tensorflow, Multiband-Melgan-Tensorflow, FastSpeech-Tensorflow based-on TensorFlow 2.
+:zany_face: TensorflowTTS provides real-time state-of-the-art speech synthesis architectures such as Tacotron-2, Melgan, Multiband-Melgan, FastSpeech, FastSpeech2 based-on TensorFlow 2.
 With Tensorflow 2, we can speed-up training/inference progress, optimizer further by using [fake-quantize aware](https://www.tensorflow.org/model_optimization/guide/quantization/training_comprehensive_guide) and [pruning](https://www.tensorflow.org/model_optimization/guide/pruning/pruning_with_keras), make TTS models can be run faster than real-time and be able to deploy on mobile devices or embedded systems.

 ## What's new
+- 2020/06/20 **(New!)** [FastSpeech2](https://arxiv.org/abs/2006.04558) implementation with Tensorflow is supported.
 - 2020/06/07 **(New!)** [Multi-band MelGAN (MB MelGAN)](https://github.com/dathudeptrai/TensorflowTTS/blob/master/examples/multiband_melgan/) implementation with Tensorflow is supported.
-- 2020/06/16 **(New!)** [FastSpeech2](https://arxiv.org/abs/2006.04558) implementation with Tensorflow is supported.

 ## Features